tuskih/xc/README.md

 specific to that minecraft version.
 Server also requires paper as this uses the paper api.

+To build go to where src file is located, open the folder in terminal and run ./gradlew build -P version

 ## Source structure:
 ```
 xc/